rob-myers/rob-myers.github.io/docs/plan.md

 - Must navigate to GitHub to actually post comments

 - Basic text editor using Prism shell highlighting, for coding/scripts/funcs
+- Can interface with process group via UI

 ### DONE